sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 ![]({{root_url}}/images/mc_faq_2.png)

-You can also create a segment of recipients have opened or click in your campaigns based on your campaign's engagement statistics.
+You can also create a segment of recipients that have either opened or click within one of your campaigns based on your campaign's engagement statistics.
 For detailed instructions on how to use your engagement stats, [visit our User Guide]({{root_url}}/User_Guide/Marketing_Campaigns/Campaigns/index.html#-Engagement-Statistics).
 For other ideas on how to leverage these engagement stats, [checkout this classroom article]({{root_url}}/Classroom/Basics/Marketing_Campaigns/engagement_stats.html).

 {% anchor h3 %}
 What is the maximum number of lists and segments that I can create?